 Willis leads Virginia Tech to 31-14 upset of No. 22 Duke

-Willis, a transfer from Kansas taking over for injured starter Josh Jackson, was 17 of 27 with a 27-yard TD pass to Damon Hazelton, a 67-yard catch-and-run score to Dalton Keene and a game-sealing 10-yarder to Phil Patterson.
+Willis, a transfer from Kansas taking over for injured starter Josh Jackson, was 17 of 27 with a 27-yard TD pass to Damon Hazelton, a 67-yard catch-and-run score to Dalton Keene and a game-sealing 10-yarder to Phil Patterson to help Tech steer way clear of its first loss in Durham since 1981.

 “I felt comfortable with him in there — we’ve been watching him practice for going on two years now, so we know he has some talent,” coach Justin Fuente said.
 “He made plays for us, and he gave our guys some opportunities to make plays.”

-“They made the plays they had to make,” Duke coach David Cutcliffe said.
+“They made the plays they had to make,” Cutcliffe said.
 “I don’t know if we made any of them.”

 Steven Peoples had a 6-yard touchdown run and Brian Johnson kicked a 28-yard field goal for the Hokies.